 A filtered air supply shall maintain a positive pressure and an airflow relative to surrounding areas of a lower grade under all operational conditions and shall flush the area effectively.

-Adjacent rooms of different grades shall have a pressure differential of 10-15 pascals guidance values
+Adjacent rooms of different grades shall have a pressure differential of 10-15 Pascal guidance values.